Pressure-wind relationship calculations for tropical cyclones: Usage

 The interchangeability of pressure and wind allows for the two to be used to give equivalencies for the public.
 Pressure-wind relations can be used when information is incomplete, in situations where forecasters must rely on the Dvorak technique.
+These situations can also include reexaminations of past tropical cyclones where little or incomplete data may exist.
+For example, many systems in HURDAT only consist of wind speed and not pressure measurements.

 Some storms may have particularly high or low pressures that do not match with their wind speed.
 For example, Hurricane Sandy had a lower pressure than expected with its associated peak wind speed.